PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 2. conda cannot solve the environment

-command fails or hangs for a long time the program might be struggling
+If the mamba install phyloacc command fails or hangs for a long time the program might be struggling

 with installing dependencies given the current settings.
 To solve this, try the following: